What I Mean When I Say “Somatics”

 - Jun 27

-- 2 min read
+- 1 min read

-If you’ve looked at my retreat offerings and wondered what “somatics” means—
+If you’ve looked at Wild Women Hawai'i offerings

 you’re not alone.

-In simple terms, somatics is body-based.It means listening to the body—
+In simple terms, somatics is body-based.

-not to fix, sculpt, or push—but to hear what it already knows.
+Not to fix, sculpt, or push—but to hear what it already knows.

 It’s not a technique.
 Not a class.
 Not a performance.

-It isn’t dance or exercise.
+It isn’t lessons or exercise class.

 There are no poses to learn, no choreography, no expectations.